Jaydeboy/Router_API/README.md

 ## Explanation
-Eliminates the need for using cumbersome RESTful routes by providing a simple/easy means to matching URIs to a resource(s).
+Eliminates the need for the use of cumbersome RESTful routes by providing a simple/easy means to matching URIs to a resource(s).

 #### Added Benefits